kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 All the standard phosphorus lights malfunctioned.
 Gasoline was low to the point where she moved in pitch black, counting steps.

 Keeping herself busy with arts and crafts was growing more and more difficult.
-Drawing had become shameful. **MARS** didn’t like the way she depicted him-said it was "dishonest."
+Drawing had become shameful. **MARS** didn’t like the way she depicted him—said it was "dishonest."
 Her karaoke was increasingly uninspired.
 And the monospeaker—*that* speaker—emitted this faint whine, a mosquito in her ear that never died.
 It broadcast his voice sometimes, or a distorted imitation of it.

 He still enjoyed her dancing.
 Actually, he loved it.
 Sensual, slow.
 She danced even when her legs shook.
 Even when her lungs burned.